tprelog/homeassistant-gmusic_player/README.md

 *Depending on the selected source*

 `media_player.media_play_pause`
 Or when you press play on gmusic_player from a'playing' or 'paused' state.
 Toggle play/pause.
 *This is the default media_player action.*

 `media_player.media_stop`
-For gmusic_player you only need to cycle the power if you want to change the speakers.
 If you just want to reload or change the playlist you can stop (not pause) the music.
+*For gmusic_player you only need to toggle power if you want to change the speakers.*

 `media_player.media_pause`
 Just pause.
 Does not toggle back to play